syncfusion-content/javascript-docs/js/Chart/Axis.md

 ## Common axis features

-Customization of features such as axis title, labels, grid lines and tick lines are common to all the axes.
+Customization of features such as axis title, labels, grid lines and tick lines are common to all the axis.
 Each of these features are explained in this section.

 ### Axis Visibility

-Axis visibility can be controlled using the **visible** property of axis.
-Default value of **visible** property is **true**.
+Axis visibility can be controlled by using the **visible** property of the axis.
+Default value of the **visible** property is **true**.

 {% highlight js %}